-We hope to encourage and support a connection between individual volunteers and their surrounding natural environment by fostering an environmental ethic in the community.
+We hope to encourage and support a connection between individuals and their surrounding natural environment by fostering an environmental ethic in the community through volunteerism.

 Participants are advised to wear long pants, sturdy shoes, work gloves, and other seasonally appropriate clothing.
 Insect repellent is also quite useful.
 Youths 12-17 are welcome when accompanied by a parent or guardian.

 If you would like further information about any of the volunteer positions or would like to schedule a project, please email Conservation Coordinator, Tom Zagar.

 Help expand our inventory of native seeds for ecological restoration projects on City property.
 All tools and supplies will be provided.
 Seed collection volunteers are active weekdays from September to October.

 Ecological Restoration Projects